 USB Podcasting mics are without a doubt the easiest and most hassle-free way to get into podcasting.
 You don’t need an external interface and all the USB mics listed here offer built-in headphone monitoring.
 If you’re looking for a “plug and play” podcast solution, then here are three great options:

-The Yeti is the cheapest mics here, but nonetheless, one of the most versatile.
+The Yeti is the cheapest mic here, but nonetheless, one of the most versatile.

-The Shure MV7 is the “new kid on the block” but has quickly rocketed to become the highest-rated USB microphone at Thomann.
-Inspired by the legendary Shure SM7B (more on that later) the MV7 is another plug and play solution.
+The Shure MV7 has quickly rocketed to become one of the highest-rated USB mics available.
+Inspired by the legendary Shure SM7B (more on that later) the MV7 is another plug-and-play solution.

 The best choice for non-audio-engineers?
 Quite possibly!